armin-reichert/pacman/README.md

-# Pac-Man (with an emphasis on state machines, in progress)
+# An easily understandable Pac-Man implementation

+(This is work in progress)

 <img src="doc/pacman.png"/>